 Pimavanserin – Dementia-Related Psychosis

-Pimavanserin is a proprietary small molecule that we have advanced to Phase III development for dementia-related psychosis.
+Pimavanserin is a proprietary small molecule that we have advanced to Phase 3 development for dementia-related psychosis.
 Pimavanserin is a selective serotonin inverse agonist (SSIA) preferentially targeting 5-HT2A receptors that are thought to play an important role in dementia-related psychosis.

 About Dementia-Related Psychosis

 Around 8 million people in the United States are living with dementia and approximately half are diagnosed with the disease.
 Studies suggest that approximately 30% of patients with dementia have psychosis, commonly consisting of hallucinations and delusions.
 Dementia-related psychosis is a serious medical condition for which there is currently no FDA-approved therapy.

 – Alzheimer’s disease